 Category | Inter-specific and Intra-specific. | Intra-specific only. |

-Hybrids are animals that are the resulting offspring of a cross between two animals or two breeds of the same animal.
+Hybrids are the resulting offspring of a cross between two animals or two breeds of the same animal.
 They are supposed to have two heterozygous parents.

 Hybrids are organisms that have two different organisms as their parents.
-This is often done to improve the genetic quality of individuals, whether it be plants or animals.
+This is done to improve the genetic quality of individuals, whether they be plants or animals.

-The third type of hybrids is those that are produced to improvise a certain characteristic or to induce a new characteristic, such as in milk production, wool production, heat tolerance, etc.
+The third hybrid type is produced to improvise a particular characteristic or induce a new feature, such as in milk production, wool production, heat tolerance, etc.

 What is Purebred?

-Purebred are the animals having genes that belong to parents of similar genetic orientation.
-They are the resulting offspring of the two homozygous parents and have genes from their homozygous parents.
+Purebred are animals having genes that belong to parents of similar genetic orientation.
+They are the offspring of the two homozygous parents and have genes from their homozygous parents.

 These are denoted as the true-breeding product where the like species are mated.
 Purebred have predictable, repeatable, and reliable fundamental characteristics, which are easy to find out by their parents.

-The undesirable traits, when present in offspring, may result from the conjugation.
+When present in offspring, undesirable traits may result from conjugation.
 Purebred offspring are very susceptible to various types of congenital health issues.

 Main Differences Between Hybrid and Purebred